Opening Keynote and Q & A

 Breast cancer treatment today is no longer one-size-fits all.
 This approach—often called precision medicine—uses genomic tests to determine what drives the cancer’s growth and which treatments are most likely to halt it.
 In this keynote, hear about the impact of genomic tests in treating breast cancers of all stages, learn how researchers use these tests and explore the cutting-edge medicines available now, often through clinical trials, based on information gathered from them.

 Afternoon Keynote and Q & A

 Myths & Truths: NutritionJulie LG Lanford, MPH, RD, CSO, LDN

 Saturday, September 29, 4:00 - 5:15 p.m.

-With so much information out there on exercise and what to eat or not to eat, knowing what’s hype and what’s scientifically proven can be difficult.
-Hear from dietitian Julie Lanford about nutrition in the first part of this Myths & Truths series, and join Dr. Pallav Mehta Sunday morning for part two, to learn practical information about exercise.
+With so much information out there on what to eat or not to eat, knowing what’s hype and what’s scientifically proven can be difficult.
+Listen to this session to get the facts.

 Closing Keynote and Q & A

 Myths & Truths: Fitness and ExercisePallav K. Mehta, MD